Magotchi/lpid-core-documents/LPID core documents.md

 When a vacancy exists in the office of legislative district central committee chairman, it shall be the duty of the state central committee chairman to call a meeting of the BSMs resident in that Legislative District, who shall proceed to elect a chairman of the legislative district central committee for the balance of the unexpired term.

-The quorum for meetings of the Legislative District Central Committee shall be two-thirds of the number of committee members present when the meeting is called to order.
-Notice of meetings of the Legislative District Central Committee must be sent to all committee members at least 14 days prior to a meeting, except that this notice requirement may be waived if all members of the committee are present, and is waived for statutorily-required organizational meetings of the Legislative District Central Committee in the 11 days following the primary election.
-For statutorially-required organizational meetings, notice shall be given a minimum of 48 hours before the meeting.
+The quorum for meetings of the Legislative District Central Committee shall be two‐thirds of the number of committee members present when the meeting is called to order.
+Notice of meetings of the Legislative District Central Committee must be sent to all committee members at least 14 days prior to a meeting, except that this notice requirement may be waived if all members of the committee are present, and is waived for statutorily‐required organizational meetings of the Legislative District Central Committee in the 11 days following the primary election.
+For statutorially‐required organizational meetings, notice shall be given a minimum of 48 hours before the meeting.

 #### Section 5